Managing Dental Patients Dismissal [Sample Patient Dismissal Letter]

 In many cases, it makes sense to engage with the patient and give them time to change the behavior that has led to the consideration of dismissal.
 This applies to things like no-show appointments and treatment non-compliance, but it does not and should not apply if a patient is verbally, physically, or sexually abusive to you or a member of your staff.

 Any opportunity to change should come with a deadline.
 You don’t want to leave it open-ended because it may lead to unnecessary anger if you do need to dismiss a patient.
 Give them a set period to comply with your requests, and if they don’t, dismiss them.

-Informal All Office Staff of the Dismissal
+Inform All Office Staff of the Dismissal

 If you decide to terminate a patient, make sure to notify everybody in the office of your decision.
-The last thing you want is for an unaware person to answer the phone and book an appointment with someone you’ve dismissed.
+The last thing you want is for an unaware employee to answer the phone and book an appointment with someone you’ve dismissed.